-The board recognizes that cellular phones and other wireless communication devices have become an important tool through which parents communicate with their children.
-Therefore, students are permitted to possess such devices on school property as long as such devices are not activated, used, displayed or visible during the instructional day or as otherwise directed by local school rules or school personnel.
-Wireless communication and other electronic devices include, but are not limited to, cellular phones, electronic devices with internet capability, paging devices, two-way radios, electronic games, laser pointers, cameras, video cameras, tablets, wireless and corded earbuds/headphones and similar devices.
-Internet-enabled smartwatches are considered wireless communication devices when used for messaging or accessing the internet.
+The Board recognizes that cellular phones and other wireless communication devices have become an important tool through which parents communicate with their children.
+Therefore, students are permitted to possess such devices on school property, except on elementary and alternative school property, as long as such devices are not activated, used, displayed or visible during the instructional day or as otherwise directed by local school rules or school personnel.
+Wireless communication and other electronic devices include, but are not limited to: cellular phones; electronic devices with internet capability; paging devices; two way radios; electronic games; laser pointers; cameras; video cameras and similar devices.